 We hear it all the time.
-We hear it in church, in interviews with sports and movie stars, and we hear it a whole lot around the Fourth of July.
+We hear it in church, in interviews with sports and movie stars and we often say it ourselves…..

 “I’ve been blessed.”
 “We’ve been so blessed.”